Frichetten/meltdown-spectre-poc/README.md

 # POC for meltdown/spectre

-<b>I can't take all or even most of the credit. gkaindl, romansavrulin, and gregvish gave me all the pieces, I just put them together.</b>
+## I can't take all or even most of the credit. gkaindl, romansavrulin, and gregvish gave me all the pieces, I just put them together.

 ## This is an intentionally outdated repository.
 My latest code has not been published due to concern for the embargo on the vulnerabilities.